rsdoiel/rsdoiel.github.io/blog/2020/10/31/Filters.md

     i := 0;
     lastto := MAXSTR - 1;
     (* NOTE: We are doing low level of string manimulation.
 Oberon strings are terminated by 0X, but Oberon compilers do not automatically initialize memory to a specific state.
 In the OBNC implementation of Oberon-7 assign "" to an assignment like `s := "";` only writes a 0X to position zero of the array of char.
-Since we're doing position based character assignment and can easily overwrite a single 0X.
+Since we are doing position based character assignment and can easily overwrite a single 0X.
 To be safe we want to assign all the positions in the array to 0X so the memory is in a known state.  *) Chars.Clear(arg);
     Chars.Clear(fromset);